laujianmin/laujianmin.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 # 🐼 About Me
 <i>**Jianmin Liu**</i> is currently a Ph.D. student at Xi'an Jiaotong University specializing in **Federated Learning** and **Large Language Models**, under the supervision of Associate Prof. **[Li Yan](https://liyan2015.github.io/)**.
-Prior to this, he obtained a master's degree in Cyberspace Security from Fujian Normal University under the supervision of Prof. *[Hui Lin](https://ccs.fjnu.edu.cn/0d/98/c16741a331160/page.htm)* and Prof. *[Xiaoding Wang](https://xiaodingwang.github.io/WangXiaoding.github.io/)*, focusing on research related to spatiotemporal traffic data in smart cities.
+Prior to this, he obtained a master's degree in Cyberspace Security from Fujian Normal University, focusing on research related to spatiotemporal traffic data in smart cities.
 Currently, his research is expecting to promote large language models to a more secure, low-cost and privacy-protected new stage.
 He possesses a strong sense of initiative and hope to have the opportunity to explore interesting and meaningful things with you.

 <span class='anchor' id='news'></span>
 {% include_relative includes/news.md %}